Very few animals are capable of talking. When one speaks, one should probably listen.

 He smirked.
 “At least it was fun for me taking them off you.”

 “That's because mud doesn't stick to you and bugs leave you alone.
 You can go swimming in muck and come out smelling like roses.”
 She gave him a mock glare.
 More than once, she had to scoop thick mud or slime off her while Daman just flexed his chest muscles and smile before it all slid off him.
-One price of being a prince, she guessed.
+One advantage of being a prince, she guessed.

 Daman paused.
 “I don't smell like roses.”
 He puffed up his chest.
 “I smell like sandalwood.”